nilearn/dev-days-2020/index.md

 ## nilearn: statistical learning for brain imaging, in Python

 A five day workshop organized by the [Nilearn](https:/nilearn.github.io) team, from May 18-22, 2020 in Montreal, Canada!

+* Scientific talks about the use of machine learning for imaging neurosciences
+* Tutorials to understand how use nilearn for better statistical learning on brain images
+* Coding sprints to build together the future of nilearn

 Organizers: Gael Varoquaux, Elizabeth Dupre, Kshitij Chawla.
-Please contact [Kshitij Chawla](kshitij.chawla@inria.fr) if you have questions, suggestions, or want to participate in any of the events.
+Please contact [Kshitij Chawla](kshitij.chawla@inria.fr) if you have questions, or want to participate in any of the events.

 ### Schedule